Cuba–Iran relations: Trade

 According to the above-mentioned January 2006 document, Iran and Cuba expanded cooperation in several commercial, banking, agriculture, health and cultural fields.
 The two countries also stated they will expand cooperation in areas of the sugar industry, fishery, biotechnology, sports, transportation, development projects, investment, tourism, information technology and communications and water resources.

 The document asks for Iran and Cuba to provide more facilities in banking cooperation with an aim of promoting economic and trade ties and making use of mutual scientific, research and industrial capabilities.
 In 2006 trading between the two countries reached US$5 million.

 In 2008, Iran granted Cuba a 200-million-Euro credit line to undertake several different projects; a large part of that money was dedicated to financing Cuban imports of railroad wagons, both for cargo and passengers.

 Nuclear energy

-Cuba supports Iran's program to develop nuclear technology for peaceful purposes though the countries agreed to stop the proliferation of nuclear weapons.
-Former President of Cuba Fidel Castro spoke admiringly of Iran "increasing its ability to fight big powers by the day."
+Cuba supports Iran's program to develop nuclear technology for peaceful purposes, though the countries agreed to stop the proliferation of nuclear weapons.
+Former President of Cuba Fidel Castro spoke admiringly of Iran, "increasing its ability to fight big powers by the day."

+In June 2025, the United States bombed three nuclear sites in Iran.
+Cuba strongly condemned this action, describing it as and a serious violation of the UN Charter.
+Cuba also confirmed that these actions are “plunging humanity into a crisis with irreversible consequences.”